-For instance, new cases of asbestos disease claims are started every day due to asbestos exposure from many years ago when employers so blatantly disregarded the safety of those working with asbestos.
+For instance, new asbestos disease claims are started every day because of asbestos exposure from many years ago when employers blatantly disregarded the safety of those working with asbestos.
 Thankfully, huge improvements have been made over the past 30 or more years.

 However, accidents still happen in almost any workplace setting.
-Therefore, any list of types of workplace accidents is never going to be complete.
+Therefore, any list of types of workplace accidents will never be complete.
 Here are some of the more common types of accident at work claims:

 - Building/construction site accident claims